josephbharrison/mac-docker-net/README.md

 Container network and IP access on MacOS

 ## Features
+- Container access by name or IP address
-- Proxy and openvpn server
+- Proxy and openvpn servers included
 - Openvpn profile generation
-- Container access by name or IP address
 - Apple silicon support
 - Does not require `Docker Desktop for Mac`